-: "Heaven?
+Pip: Heaven?
 Whatever gave you the idea you were in Heaven, Mr. Valentine?
-This is the other place
+This is the other place!

 Bob dies and goes to the afterlife.
-At first he seems to have gone to Fluffy Cloud Heaven: it's beautiful, there's wonderful music playing, he has everything he ever wanted, etc. But then he realizes that there's one essential thing missing or wrong, and the sudden realization dawns: This Isn't Heaven!
+At first he seems to have gone to Fluffy Cloud Heaven: it's beautiful, there's sweet harp music playing, he has everything he ever wanted, etc. But then he realizes that there's one essential thing missing or wrong, and the sudden realization dawns: this isn't Heaven!
 Cue the frantic screaming of a damned soul...

-When they are actually in heaven and things are still like this, you get Hell of a Heaven
+When they are actually in heaven and things are still like this, you get Hell of a Heaven.

 - One arc in the "Celeb" strip in Private Eye had the protagonist apparently dead and in Fluffy Cloud Heaven.
-After a few strips, he becomes dissatisfied and complains to an angel that "this is purgatory".
+After a few strips, he becomes dissatisfied and complains to an angel that "This is purgatory".
 The angel replies "Of course it is.
 Where did you think you were?"

 - In Cerebus the Aardvark, the title character suspects this after he notices his friend Rick is missing.note

 - Queen of Blood (SirWill): Mannequin's afterlife seems to be a perfectly pleasant reconstruction of his home before the Simurgh attacked... and then his father shows up to reveal he can't leave, and his family won't be joining him because they are disappointed in him for what he did.